• Skip to primary navigation

 So what do you do now?

-• Start by getting out there and surrounding yourself with other “crazy”passionate people.
+• Start by getting out there and surrounding yourself with other passionate people.

-• Find groups to meet with that like doing what you do.
+• Find groups to meet with that like doing what you do (join the DPM group on Facebook)

 • Take some classes.

-• Meet some strangers at a conference (or coffee shop) and make friends.
+• Meet some strangers at a workshop, photowalk, or rally and make new friends.

 • Do something that you think is unusual, daring or downright scares your socks off